mausam20/human-seg-inf/README.md

-# Image Segmentation Inference Script
+# Image Segmentation Inference Finetuned on Human

 ## Overview
-This script performs image segmentation using a deep learning model.
+This code performs image segmentation using a Facebook pretrianed sam2 model fintunned on human body.
 It takes as input a directory containing images or a text file listing image paths, runs inference using a pre-trained model, and outputs the segmented images along with corresponding JSON files containing the segmentation details.

 ## Features
 - Loads a model checkpoint and performs inference on input images